DSuveges/GenomePlotter/README.md

 All applied source data is mapped to the GRCh38 build of the human genome.

-* **The sequnce of the human genome** was dowloaded from [Ensembl](http://www.ensembl.org/info/data/ftp/index.html) checked for the most recent version.
+* **The sequnce of the human genome** is dowloaded from [Ensembl](http://www.ensembl.org/info/data/ftp/index.html) (checking for the most recent version).
-* **Genome wide association signals** most recent version of the NHGRI-EBI [GWAS catalog](https://www.ebi.ac.uk/gwas/) downloading the most recent version.
+* **Genome wide association signals** most recent version of the NHGRI-EBI [GWAS catalog](https://www.ebi.ac.uk/gwas/) (checking the most recent version).
-* **Gene annotation** gene coordinates were downloaded from [GENCODE](http://www.gencodegenes.org/releases/current.html) checking for the most recent version.
+* **Gene annotation** gene coordinates are downloaded from [GENCODE](http://www.gencodegenes.org/releases/current.html) checking for the most recent version.
-* **Cyto-bands** coordinates of the G-bands and centromeres were downloaded from the [UCSC genomics database](http://hgdownload.cse.ucsc.edu/goldenPath/hg38/database/cytoBand.txt.gz) (currently only the genomic coordinates of the centromeres are used.)
+* **Cyto-bands** coordinates of the G-bands and centromeres are downloaded from the [UCSC genomics database](http://hgdownload.cse.ucsc.edu/goldenPath/hg38/database/cytoBand.txt.gz) (currently only the genomic coordinates of the centromeres are used.)

 ### Step 1 - Pre-processing.